How solar panels are made

 The silica sand has to go through various stages of production to get it to the end stage, where it can be used to generate electricity.
 We will bring you through those stages now.

-Stage 2: Purifying the silicon to make metalogical silicon
+Stage 2: Purifying the silicon to make metallurgical silicon

 Although this process creates 99% purity, it is not good enough.
-We need purity of 99.999999% to make solar panels
+We need a purity of 99.999999% to make solar panels.

 Stage 3: Making ploy-silicon to achieve the purity required

-The metalogical grade silicon undergoes a special purifying process to achieve the desired purity.
-This process involves liquefying the metalogical grade silicon.
+The metallurgical grade silicon undergoes a special purifying process to achieve the desired purity.
+This process involves liquefying the metallurgical-grade silicon.
 It is then cleaned by putting it through a distillation process.
 Once the silicon is distilled, it passes into a particular type of reactor.

 This reactor contains a seeding rod.
 This rod is made of purified silicon.
 When the distilled silicon is fed into the reactor, the silicon is deposited onto the seeding rod.